Peliqan-io/shopify_python_api/SECURITY.md

 ### New features

-New features will only be added to the main branch and will not be made available in point releases.
+New features will only be added to the master branch and will not be made available in point releases.

 ### Bug fixes